Brand Radar: You’re Always On

 South Florida floral designer, Flormosura, is always on-brand, even the company car drives their branding forward.

-Consider all five senses when coordinating a meeting or event over 45 minutes; what your guests eat, the lighting and music, these are all ways to convey your brand’s persona.
+Consider all five senses when coordinating a meeting or event over 45 minutes; what your guests eat, the lighting and music, these are all ways to convey your unique story and style.

 Humans need stimuli, give us something to do besides stand there with a drink in our hand; tie any ideas back to your brand values.